nre-learning/nrelabs-curriculum/lessons/lesson-16/stage3/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', 1)">Run this snippet</button>

-Unlike Part2, we dont want to generate configurations for all interfaces.
-We only want to generate configuration for the management IP address.
-For this we can use the if condition, if the interface value matches the our management interface (fxp0)
-then only generate the config.
+In Part2, generated configurations for all interfaces in the list.
+But what if you are only interested in generating the  configuration for the management IP address?
+That is when we use the JInja2 fileters.
+For this particular example we will be using the  if condition.
+It is similar to the python if condition, exceot for the syntax.

 Jinja2 if statement for checking conditions:
   *Syntax:*